cormac85/LinkedIn_Assignment/README.md

 ## Solution Overview
 The solution I'm using here is using R and has two broad steps with some details to follow.

-1. Calculate the friends of friends for each unique member_id in the dataset using the `igraph` package.
+1. Calculate the friends of friends (2nd degree only) for each unique member_id in the dataset using the `igraph` package.
 2. For each unique relationship, compare a list of friends for both members of the relationship and count matches.
 Use indexed data frames from the `data.tables` package.